chaoss/grimoirelab-tutorial/basics/install.md

 (ivenv) $ mordred --help
 ```

 `build_grimoirelab` can also be used to create a virtual enviroment with a specific release of GrimoireLab installed.
-For that, download the release file (which specifies the versions of each tool) from the[releases directory](https://github.com/chaoss/grimoirelab/tree/master/releases) and run (assuming you downloaded the release file `elasticgirl.21` to the current directory):
+For that, download the release file (which specifies the versions of each tool) from the
+[releases directory](https://github.com/chaoss/grimoirelab/tree/master/releases) and run (assuming you downloaded the release file `elasticgirl.21` to the current directory):

 ```bash
 $ python3 build_grimoirelab --install --install_venv /tmp/ivenv --relfile elasticgirl.21